Karuch/aws-terraform-project-generator/README.md

   --account-id 012345678910 \
   --cicd-role terraform-apply-role
 ```
-If your project will have the same resources across all stages (e.g prod, dev, staging) and the only
+If your project will have the same resources across all stages (e.g prod, dev, staging), you are ok with shared backend within all the environements and the only
-difference is the values you will use in the variables in each environement, please use `--workspacs`:
+difference is the values you will use in the variables in each environement, please use `--workspaces`:
 ```
 # --account-id and --cicd-role are optional and needed for CICD
 ./project_init/project_init.sh \